NLisicin/coinsquare-docs/docs/create-account.md

 nav_order: 12
 ---

-# Create and Verify Your Account
+# Create and Verify an Account

 These instructions will guide you through the process of creating and verifying an account so you can begin using Coinsquare.